tuo/tuo.github.io/_posts/2021-12-04-auto-carp-fishing-part1.md

 	Mainline Baits Carp Fishing TV :
 	HI Damien - good comment.
 Throughout the testing period we didn't encounter any situations or problems such as this.
 General opinion is that carp are likely to be attracted to clouds and this kind of attraction as they are when other fish stir up the lake bed or water inflows and strong winds/undertows colour up water.
 It'll be interesting to know what you think after trying this out.

 It looks like the maker is not very sure about and his confidence comes from this black-box *"testing period"* and *"General opinion"*. *SEEING IS BELIEVING!* really?
 What you see as a good one then it must be good too for the carp?
 I'm kinda skeptical about that.
 No details or context or data of their testing period has been revealed.
 They just show how great it is visually in water and to me, this is not very persuasive.
 How big a role it would play among other factors?
 Does it work in wild water? flow water?
 What time is the best to add and how much it should add?
-Yet somehow, *indescribably*, they're putting very exaggerating titles with so much certainty and confidence for other videos of this kinda liquid too.
+Yet somehow, *indescribably*, they - the alchemist - are putting the very exaggerating titles with so much certainty and confidence for other videos of this same kinda liquid.

 <img src="http://d2h13boa5ecwll.cloudfront.net/20211201autofishingpart1/smart_liquid2.jpg" style="zoom:100%;display:flex;" />